nvs/map/README.md

         -- sorting.
 This knowledge can be leveraged to ensure deterministic -- behavior.
         --
-        -- If not specified, then no user files will be processed. build = 'path/to/user/files',

-        source = {
-            -- The directory to add to end of the `package.path`.
-This will -- then be utilized when searching for modules to include.
-If -- the root module already exists on the `package.path`, this -- can be omitted.
-            directory = 'path/to/include',

-            -- The name of the root module to `require`.
-It must be on the -- `package.path`.
-This is **REQUIRED**.
-            require = 'name'
-        }
+        -- If the build table is specified, this setting is required. directory = 'path/to/user/build/files'
     },

-    -- All values in this table are **REQUIRED**. output = {
-        -- The directory in which to place the generated output files.
-This -- directory will be created automatically if it does not exist. directory = 'path/to/put/files',
+    -- An output map will be produced if this table is present.
+In -- addition, various map information will be exposed to the user build -- environment.
+    map = {
+        -- The path to the map file that will be used as a basis for the -- built map.
+If absent, the `build` command will only attempt to -- package the `war3map.lua`.
+        --
+        -- If the map table is specified, this setting is required. input = 'path/to/input.w3x',

-        -- The name to use when creating the output map.
-The `war3map.lua` -- will be named identically, with a `.lua` extension added. name = 'My Map.w3x'
+        -- The path to use when creating the output map.
+        --
+        -- If the map table is specified, this setting is required. output = 'path/to/output.w3x'
     },

+    -- This table is required.
+    script = {
+        -- Value to be used as the `package.path` when generating the -- script.
+If absent, defaults to the `package.path` used for Map. package_path = table.concat ({
+            'lib/?.lua',
+            'lib/?/init.lua'
+        }), ';'),

+        -- The path of the root file used to generate the script.
+        --
+        -- This setting is required.
+        input = 'path/to/input.lua',

+        -- The path to use when creating the output script.
+        --
+        -- This setting is required.
+        output = 'path/to/output.lua',

         options = {
             -- Indicates whether to enable debug mode.
-This will cause file -- names and line numbers in error messages to reflect the original -- locations.
-This will require a bit of extra memory when running -- the map.
+This will cause file -- names and line numbers in error messages to reflect the -- original locations.
             --
             -- By default, this option is disabled.
 Listed are the accepted -- values for debug mode.
-Note that 'path', the default mode should -- `true` be specified, will display the file path.
-Setting the -- option to 'name' will only display the module's name. debug = false or nil or true or 'path' or 'name' }
+Note that 'path', the default mode -- should `true` be specified, will display the file path.
+            -- Setting the option to 'name' will only display the module's -- name.
+            debug = false or nil or true or 'path' or 'name' }
+    }
 }
 ```